ONLYOFFICE/DocSpace/README.md

 - Document collaboration: two co-editing modes, track changes, comments, built-in chat, plugins for making audio and video calls.
 - Connecting third-party clouds and storages.
 - JavaScript SDK for embedding ONLYOFFICE DocSpace or its parts into your own web application.
+- Plugins SDK for creating own plugins and adding them to DocSpace.
 - LDAP settings for importing users and groups from an LDAP server.
 - Single Sign-On (SSO) settings for enabling third-party authentication using SAML.
 - Developer tools: webhooks, OAuth applications, API keys.
 - Security tools: two-factor authentication, backup and restore features, IP security, audit trail, and much more.
+- Migration from other platforms, such as Google Workspace, Nextcloud, ONLYOFFICE Workspace.

 ## Technology stack